Resource Authors

 Ken Beidler

-Ken Beidler lives in Philadelphia, writing, working on pottery and parenting.
+Ken Beidler is a graduate of the University of Delaware and lives in Philadelphia, PA.
 He attends Oxford Circle Mennonite Church, in Philadelphia.
 (Source: anabaptistworld.org; photo: theclaystudio.org)

 see more